phalcon/rest-api/README.md

 ### Installation
 - Clone the project
 - In the project folder run `nanobox run` && `nanobox run start-nginx` && `nanobox run start-php`
-- Hit the IP address with postman
+- Hit the IP address with postman or `nanobox dns add local bakaapi.local`

 **NOTE** This requires [nanobox](https://nanobox.io) to be present in your system.
 Visit their site for installation instructions.